quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Data minimization or anonymization

-Data minimization or anonymization techniques can be applied to qlog.
-While this can go some way to addressing security and privacy risks, implementers and operators are advised that removing or anonymizing data without sufficient care might not improve privacy or securrity.
-Minimization or anonymization might greatly reduce the usefulness of qlog data.
+Applying data minimization or anonymization techniques to qlog might help address some security and privacy risks.
+However, removing or anonymizing data without sufficient care may not necessarily enhance privacy or security and could diminish the utility of qlog data.

-Operator and implementers need to balance the value of logged data against the potential risks inherent in their (involuntary) disclosure.
-This balance depends on the use case at hand (e.g., research datasets might have different requirements to live operational troubleshooting).
+Operators and implementers should balance the value of logged data with the potential risks of (involuntary) disclosure, which can depend on use cases (e.g., research datasets might have different requirements to live operational troubleshooting).

-The simplest and most extreme form of minimization or anonymization is the complete deletion of a given field, which is equivalent to not logging the field(s) in question. qlog implementations that provide fine-grained control over the inclusion of data fields, ideally on a per-use-case or per-connection basis, improve the ability to minimize data.
+The most extreme for of minimization or anonymization is deleting a field, equivalent to not logging it. qlog implementations should offer fine-grained control for this on a per-use-case or per-connection basis.

-Data can be anonymized, pseudonymized, otherwise permutated/replaced, truncated, (re-)encrypted, or aggregated.
-A partial discussion of applicable techniques (especially for IP address information) can be found in {{Appendix B of !DNS-PRIVACY=RFC8932}}.
-Operators should, however, be aware that many of these techniques have been shown to be insufficient to safeguard user privacy and/or to protect user identity, especially if a qlog data set is large or easily correlated against other data sources.
+Data can undergo anonymization, pseudonymization, permutation, truncation, re-encryption, or aggregation; see {{Appendix B of !DNS-PRIVACY=RFC8932}} for techniques, especially regarding IP addresses.
+However, operators should be cautious because many of these have been shown to be insufficient to safeguard user privacy or identity, particularly with large or easily correlated data sets.

-Finally, qlog operators should consider the interplay between their use case needs and end user rights or preferences.
-While active user participation (as indicated by {{!RFC6973}}) on a per-qlog basis is difficult, as logs are often captured out-of-band to the main user interaction and intent, general user expectations should be taken into account. qlog deployments should consider how to align capture, storage and removal of qlogs with more general, often pre-existing, user preference and privacy control systems.
+Operators should consider end user rights and preferences.
+Active user participation (as indicated by {{!RFC6973}}) on a per-qlog basis is challenging but aligning qlog capture, storage, and removal with existing user preference and privacy controls is crucial.
 Operators should consider agressive approaches to deletion or aggregation.

-In qlog, data that is likely to be most sensitive is typically (but not exclusively) contained in fields of the RawInfo type (see {{raw-info}}). qlog users should thus be particularly hesitant to include these fields for all but the most stringent use cases.
+The most sensitive data in qlog is typically contained in RawInfo type fields (see {{raw-info}}).
+Therefore, qlog users exercise caution and limit the inclusion of such fields for all but the most stringent use cases.

 # IANA Considerations